walkerdb/supreme_court_transcripts/README.md

 Transcripts for each hearing associated with that case have the same pattern, but appending `t01`, `t02`, etc., for each individual hearing.

+Note that `docket #` normally is two numbers joined by `-`.
+In some cases, the actual docket number has a space like `10 ORIG` and for those situations, the filename has a `_` in place of the space.
+Additionally, its also worth noting that cases before 1955 do not seem to follow this pattern.
+Since the data before 1955 is incomplete anyways, it might be better to only focus on cases after.

 For example, the overview for Roe v.
 Wade is given in `1971.70-18.json`.
 It had two separate oral arguments -- these two transcripts live in `1971.70-18-t01.json` and `1971.70-18-t02.json`.

 At the end of each transcript json file is a `media_file` field, which contains an array of objects holding Amazon s3 links to the digitized audio for that hearing in `mp3`, `ogg`, and `m3u8` formats.